Dr Rob Willert

 In addition, given my BSc and PhD background I have a specialist interest in the pharmacological management of all gastrointestinal disorders including both simple and complex inflammatory bowel disease, irritable bowel syndrome, gastro-oesophageal reflux and constipation.

-I also have ongoing clinical research studies in Barrett’s oesophagus and inflammatory bowel disease and hold an honorary senior lecturer position at the University of Manchester as well as being a fellow of the royal college of physicians of London.
+I also have ongoing clinical research studies in Barrett’s oesophagus and inflammatory bowel disease and hold an honorary senior lecturer position at the University of Manchester as well as being a fellow of the Royal College of Physicians, London.

 Spire Manchester Hospital is only able to provide Covid-19 tests to patients undergoing surgery at our hospital.
 Covid-19 testing or antibody tests are not available as a standalone service.